mjvdende/twc-cd-with-docker/docs/05_01_x_build-docker.md

 # Check

 **What have we done thus far?**
-- Manually build of the Docker image  <!-- .element: class="fragment" -->
+- Manual build of the Docker image  <!-- .element: class="fragment" -->

 **What can we improve?** <!-- .element: class="fragment" -->
 - Automate the steps to build the image  <!-- .element: class="fragment" -->